 LPC/LCPC License Renewal: $100

-Both LPCs and LCPCs in Idaho must complete 20 hours of Continuing Education (CE) during the 12-month renewal period to successfully renew their licenses.
+Both LPCs and LCPCs in Idaho must complete 20 hours of continuing education (CE) during the 12-month renewal period to successfully renew their licenses.
 No less than three hours must be in ethics and obtained in a face-to-face setting with instructor/participant interaction.
-CE may also be earned through college or university courses (one semester credit equals 15 hours), seminars, workshops, conferences, publications (maximum of four hours each period), presentations (max four hours), clinical supervision and case consultation (max five hours), dissertation (max five hours), leadership (max four hours), and home study or online education (max 10 hours).
+CE may also be earned through college or university courses, seminars, workshops, conferences, publications, presentations, clinical supervision and case consultation, dissertation, leadership, and home study or online education.
 Excess hours may be applied towards the following renewal period.

 For Counselors Licensed in Other States

 The Idaho Licensing Board of Professional Counselors and Marriage and Family Therapists has an alternative route to licensure for counselors who have already obtained their professional counseling licenses in other states.
-This process is known as “licensure by endorsement” and is delineated on the Board’s website.
+This process is known as “licensure by endorsement”.

 Average Counselor Salary in Idaho